ClusterHQ/flocker/docs/labs/installer.rst

 .. _labs-installer-certs-directory:

-Make a local directory for your cluster files
+Make a Local Directory for your Cluster Files
 =============================================

 The tools will create some configuration files and certificate files for your cluster.